Tag Archives: autism

 • Sensory Processing: some autistic people may be hypo-sensitive to stimuli; many may be hyper-sensitive.

 • Tactile stimulation (like tags on clothing or seams on socks or being touched) may distract and distress them.
-Or, they may seek tactile input, banging their heads, pressing up against others, wanting lots of hugs and loving weighted vests and blankets.
+Or, they may seek tactile input, banging their heads on the wall, pressing up against others, wanting lots of hugs and loving weighted vests and blankets.

 • Some may have lots of oral sensory issues.
 They may be super picky eaters or may gag easily.
 Others seek sensation, sucking and chewing on a variety of items.